xamantra/forked-personal-website/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I currently work as a flutter programmer in a small company and I also make flutter libraries to improve flutter development speed and workflow.
+I currently work as a flutter programmer in a small company and I'm also maintaining [Momentum](https://pub.dev/packages/momentum) state-management and [RelativeScale](https://pub.dev/packages/relative_scale) flutter libraries.